|Extent of IFRS application||Status||Additional Information|

 |The IFRS for SMEs Standard is required or permitted||No. National standards are currently required.|

 Albania applied for European Union membership in April 2009.
-As an EU member, Albania would be required to comply with the regulation on the application of international accounting standards (IAS) adopted by the European Union in 2002.
+As an EU member, Albania would be required to comply with the IAS Regulation adopted by the European Union in 2002.

 Albania has adopted IFRS Standards.